sempercuriosus/sempercuriosus/README.md

 👋 Hi, I am Eric!
 (SemperCuriosus)

 🌱 I’m currently learning
-- How to be a Full-Stack Dev
+- How to be a Full-Stack Web Dev

 👀 I’m interested in
 - Python